Minimal heights and defect groups with two character degrees: Linear and permutation groups

 By a theorem of Gluck, see \cite{Gl} or \cite[Thm~5.6]{MW}, an odd order permutation group on $\Om$ has a regular orbit on $\fP(\Om)$ or, equivalently, on $\fP_2(\Om)$ (see for instance \cite[Cor.~5.7(b)]{MW}).
 As pointed out in \cite[Prop.~1]{Gl}, this is false for $2$-groups.
 In \cite[Cor.~6]{Do} and independently in \cite[Thm~1.2]{Se} it was proved that a solvable permutation group on $\Om$ has a regular orbit on $\fP_4(\Om)$.
 We will need a regular orbit on $\fP_3(\Om)$ in the case when the group is a $p$-group.
 (Again, as examples in \cite{Do} and \cite{Se} show, this is not true for arbitrary solvable groups.)
 By the previous comments, it suffices to do it when $p=2$.

 \begin{lem} Let $P\leq\fS_\Om$ be a $p$-group.
 If $p$ is odd, then there exists a regular $P$-orbit on $\fP(\Om)$.
 If $p=2$ then there exists a regular $P$-orbit on $\fP_3(\Om)$. \end{lem}

 \begin{proof} The first part follows from \cite[Cor.~5.7(b)]{MW}.
-The second part will be a consequence of work in \cite{Do}.
-By \cite[Lemma~1(c)]{Do}, every proper primitive group $H<\fS_\Delta$ has at least four regular orbits on $\fP_3(\Delta)$.
-It follows from \cite[Thm~2]{Do} that $G$ has a regular orbit on $\fP_3(\Om)$, as desired. \end{proof}
+The second part is a consequence of work in \cite{Do}.
+Indeed, by \cite[Lemma~1(c)]{Do}, every proper primitive group $H<\fS_\Om$ has at least four regular orbits on $\fP_3(\Om)$.
+It follows from \cite[Thm~2]{Do} that $P$ has a regular orbit on $\fP_3(\Om)$, as desired. \end{proof}